Overview of the Venice Biennale

 Budget Overview

-Venice Biennale budgets vary dramatically based on scale, venue, and ambition.
+Venice Biennale exhibition costs vary dramatically based on scale, venue, and ambition.
 Here's what different participation levels actually cost:

 National Pavilions: €500K to $5.8M